zombyacoff/tu-parser/README.md

 This word finder you'll find in [example](example) folder.

 You can also take a look at the [basic configuration file](config.yml), which should be present in every project.
 Of course, you are free to change its name and path, specifying it as an argument to the `run_parser` function, as well as add new parameters to the config, as shown above.

+And finally, **you can explore other examples of how to use this module — [LP Parser](https://github.com/zombyacoff/telegraph-lp-parser), [Media Parser](https://github.com/Fru1tApple/telegraph-media-parser), and [Links Parser](https://github.com/lazerofmagma/links-parser).**

 ## Contributing
 To contribute, fork the repository, create a new branch for your changes, and submit a pull request.